Introducing Combined Effects of Filtering and ASE Noise in Optical Links Supposing Different Equalization Algorithms: MODELS

 This model incorporates some simplifying assumptions.
-As anticipated in the Introduction, we assume the absence of Non Linear Interference (NLI) because metro and access networks are characterized by short links and low optical power \cite{roadmap}.
-Attenuation has been taken into account, but it could be neglected, since it operates equally on signal and noise, without affecting the $\textit{SNR}$ or the filtering penalty.
+As anticipated in the previous section, we can assume the absence of the NLI, because metro and access networks are characterized by short links and low optical power \cite{roadmap}.
+Nevertheless, as proposed in \cite{RossoICTON:2025}, NLI can be conservatively accounted for if included as a Gaussian noise source concentrated on the receiver side.

-In addition, it is assumed that transmitter impairments are generally much smaller than receiver impairments, according to \cite{ONDM2025}.
-Therefore, all the filtering penalty affecting the transceiver $\text{SNR}$ is considered on the receiver side, and is taken into account through the $\text{SNR}_{\text{TRX}}$ value, provided by the transceiver characterization.
-As in \cite{ONDM2025}, the optical front end (OFE), converts the optical signal to electrical signal without additional filtering impairments.
-This implies that both the ASE introduced at the receiver side (source number N + 1 in Figure \ref{fig:block_diagram}, where N is the number of filters) and the noise introduced by the transceiver are not filtered, so the equalizer applies the same effect on each of them.

-All the noise sources are assumed to be characterized by a flat power spectral density (PSD) with a value of $\sigma^2_{ASE_i}$ (where $i = 1, ..., N+1$) for each ASE source and $\sigma^2_\text{TRX}$ for the transceiver, at least within the signal bandwidth.
-Therefore, each noise contribution is an additive white Gaussian noise when injected into the link.
-Nevertheless, the filtering effect makes the noise to be colored, after crossing one or more filtering devices.
-The PSD in case of ASE noise due to optical amplification can be computed through the well-known formula\cite{agrawal} in Equation \ref{eq:ASE_noise}:
+All the ASE noise sources are assumed to be characterized by a flat PSD with a value of $N_\text{ASE,i}$ (where $i = 1, ..., M+1$) for each ASE source, at least within the signal bandwidth.
+Therefore, each ASE noise contribution is an additive white Gaussian noise when injected into the link.
+The PSD of ASE noise due to optical amplification can be computed using the well-known formula\cite{agrawal}.

-Where $N_{i}$ is the number of amplified span located in-between each optical filters pair, $h$ is the Planck constant, $f_0$ is the central frequency of the transmitted signal, $G_{j,i}$ and $NF_{j,i}$ are the amplifier gain and noise figure of each amplifier.
+where $L_{i}$ is the number of amplified span located in-between each pair of optical filters, $h$ is the Planck constant, $f_0$ is the central frequency of the transmitted signal, $G_{j,i}$ and $\textit{NF}_{j,i}$ are the amplifier gain and noise figure of each amplifier.
 The factor $\frac{1}{4}$ is needed because we consider the noise PSD for each modulation component (In-phase and Quadrature) and for each polarization.

+According to the transceiver model introduced in the previous Section, and represented in \autoref{fig:trx_block_diagram}, we consider the transceiver noise to incorporate the OFE impairments and to be concentrated at the receiver side, with a PSD assuming a generic shape $N_\text{TRX}(f)$.

+where $\dot{N}_\text{TRX}$ is the white-noise equivalent PSD value, expressed in mW/Hz, and $S_\text{TRX}(f)$ is the shape of the colored PSD (adimensional).
+They depend on $\text{SNR}_\text{TRX}$ and on the specific commercial transceiver under analysis.
+If the PSD of the transceiver noise is assumed to be white, one can simply set $S_\text{TRX}(f)=1$ and compute $\dot{N}_\text{TRX}$ as follows.